Church care for crime victims

 Becoming a Peacemaker: A Reflection

-Martin Luther King Jr. stood for nonviolence.
-This meditation offers a prayer and a call for United Methodists to be peacemakers in the world too.
+In a world that can seem to be full of violence, this meditation offers a prayer and a call for United Methodists to be peacemakers.
 View

 Prison Gang Leader Finds God